 Sicily is a place that caters to all tastes.
 Sun, sea and sand provide a perfect destination for anyone hoping for a relaxed get-away this summer.
 The scorching Mediterranean climate provides the promise of a tan, and delicious seafood dishes that are impossible to resist.
 This picturesque island boasts beautiful and diverse landscapes to explore, as well as being home to a hugely diverse cultural history.
 Find time to explore quaint villages, impressive amphitheatres and beautiful buildings.

 Often thought of as one of the most beautiful cities in the world, Venice is home to a variety of rich cultural hot-spots making it a destination that does not disappoint.
 The Peggy Guggenheim collection displays a wide variety of exciting modern art, the second most visited museum in Venice, the gallery displays artwork from Peggy Guggenheim’s private collection as well as temporary exhibitions, with work ranging from Cubist works, to photography, to Surrealism.

 However, sights such as Doge’s Palace and St Mark’s Basilica provide an alternative cultural insight into the culture of Venice.
 The historical heritage of these buildings harks back to the splendour of the Venetian Republic.
-Furthermore, the picturesque canals and beautiful Gothic architecture, make Venice the perfect place for a stroll in the sun and take some time away.
+Furthermore, the picturesque canals and beautiful Gothic architecture make Venice the perfect place for a stroll in the sun.